allaboutevemirolive/Arabic-Extractor/README.md

-# Extracting Arabic Text from Images with Python
+# Arabic OCR and TTS: Extract Text from Images and Convert it to Speech

-In this repository, you will find a guide on how to extract Arabic text from an image using Python.
-You will need to install the necessary libraries using the pip package manager.
+This project aims to extract Arabic text from images and convert it to speech.
+This can be useful in a variety of applications, such as accessibility for visually impaired individuals or language learning.
+The end result is that it will output an audio file with the text spoken in Arabic.

 # Installation